walidelnozahy/cloud/docs/workflows/testing.md

 ✔ Connected to your instance of "smoke-todo-cjs".
 ✔ Enabled automatic file syncing and log streaming.
-✔ Copied personal instance url to your clipboard.
+✔ Copied your sandbox url to your clipboard.
 → https://<instance-url>

 › test
 ```

-This will run your tests in your personal instance, and display the results when they finish.
+This will run your tests in your developer sandbox, and display the results when they finish.

 Alternatively, you can run your tests directly from the command line using `cloud test`: